techidaily/site-win11/source/_posts/essential-guide-win-compatible-free-media-devices.md

 ![vlc media player 2021](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/02/vlc-media-player-2021.jpg)

  VLC Media Player is the most popular media player in the world.
-If you look on a site like[AlternativeTo](https://alternativeto.net/category/video/video-streaming/?sort=likes) , you'll see that VLC ranks up top with over 7,000 Likes.
+If you look on a site like [AlternativeTo](https://alternativeto.net/category/video/video-streaming/?sort=likes) , you'll see that VLC ranks up top with over 7,000 Likes.
 VLC is clearly the king.
 But is it right for you?
 Maybe, maybe not.

  VLC is complex and powerful.
 "All-in-one solution" describes it best, and you can do a lot with it, particularly with all of the advanced settings and options to tweak.
 The downside?
 VLC verges on "bloated" status and may not offer the best performance on older, slower hardware.

  But if you hate tinkering and just want a media player that's free and works right out of the box, VLC is the answer.
-It can[stream video URLs in real-time](https://www.makeuseof.com/tag/7-top-secret-features-free-vlc-media-player-si/) , and it can play all standard media types, including CDs, DVDs, and most popular video formats like MP4, AVI, and MKV.
+It can [stream video URLs in real-time](https://www.makeuseof.com/tag/7-top-secret-features-free-vlc-media-player-si/) , and it can play all standard media types, including CDs, DVDs, and most popular video formats like MP4, AVI, and MKV.
 No need to download, install, and fiddle with codecs.

  All in all, we understand why VLC ranks as one of the most popular GitHub projects to date.
 Considering it's been in active development since 2001, it's safe to say that VLC won't be going anywhere anytime soon.

- For all of this, VLC keeps its spot on our[list of best Windows software](https://www.makeuseof.com/tag/best-windows-software/) .
+ For all of this, VLC keeps its spot on our [list of best Windows software](https://www.makeuseof.com/tag/best-windows-software/) .

 **Summary of benefits and notable features:**